Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 For the waterfall shader part, we chose a noise texture.
 We made it stretched on the y-axis and banded the noise into segments.
 We also added some displacement to the noise texture and blended 4 colours which will change according to the y coordinate of the banded noise and UVs to make it look like an actual waterfall effect.

+These are the properties controlling the waterfall shader effect.
 ```C#
 Properties
     {